 When we had company visiting in the summer, which was often, mum would make these thick Oladi - Russian Kefir Pancakes (Оладики) for us with fresh berries just picked from the garden.
 Oh, it was so good, beats maple syrup any day!
 With all our extra berries, mum would also make kompot, which is a homemade berry juice.
 We ate a lot of berries!

 So this is my bit of nostalgia that I got to re-live recently at the summer dacha (which is like a Russian cabin in the woods).
-Mum treated us with her famous pancakes.
-Dad spent the morning picking all fresh berries.
-Oladiki are like pancakes, but really thick, instead of the thin paper plate things they serve these days.
+Mum treated us with her famous pancakes for breakfast.
+Dad spent the morning picking all fresh red raspberries, black currants, red currants and yellow raspberries.
+It does perfectly with blueberry jam and sour cream.
+Sounds weird, but it's so delicious!

-Kefir is a probiotic filled, fermented yogurt like product that is incredibly healthy and part of the Russian diet.
+This is an easy 'made from scratch' pancake recipe, with one difference.
+Kefir.
+Many people haven't heard of Kefir before.
+It's a probiotic filled, fermented yogurt like product that is incredibly healthy and part of the Russian diet.
 Kefir can be hard to find sometimes.
-You can substitute with the leftover whey from your homemade Tvorog, or if you are stuck, use buttermilk.
+You can substitute with buttermilk, or if you are making homemade Farmer's Cheese, use the leftover whey.

-Don’t use store bought pancake mix, make this healthier version of Oladi – Russian Kefir Pancakes with fresh berries, your tastebuds will thank you.
+Don't use store bought pancake mix, try this healthier version of Russian Kefir Pancakes - Oladi.
+Your tastebuds will thank you.
 Bon Appetit! Приятного аппетита!

 - 2 eggs